From: Spectra Busters <email@example.com>

 Sabal Trail owned and operated by….

+Reviving a pipeline idea that failed in the Florida PSC in 2009, FPL put out a request for proposals that was won by Sabal Trail in 2013.
 Note the original proposed Sabal Trail path in the map below did not go through Georgia; why that changed is a long story apparently only known in full to Spectra, FPL, and Williams Co.

 Sabal Trail Transmission, LLC was formed by Continue reading What companies are in Sabal Trail and related?